 Autoscaling of Citrix ADC VPX in Microsoft Azure using Citrix ADM

-Autoscaling is a cloud computing method that automatically adds or removes resources depending upon actual usage.
-Autoscaling is useful whenever your site or application needs on-demand resource allocation to satisfy the fluctuating number of client requests or processing jobs.
+Autoscaling is a cloud computing method that automatically adds or removes resources depending upon the actual usage.
+Autoscaling is useful whenever your site or application needs an on-demand resource allocation to satisfy the fluctuating number of client requests or processing jobs.

 The demand for web applications or services can vary significantly.
-Maintaining the correct number of Citrix ADC instances for different traffic needs is important.
+Maintaining the correct number of Citrix ADC instances for the different traffic needs is important.
 You can increase or decrease the network resources on Microsoft Azure depending on the demand.
 Thus, it provides cost optimization without compromising the performance.

 Citrix Application Delivery Management (ADM) autoscaling maintains the exact number of Citrix ADC instances for fluctuating resource consumption.
 Citrix ADM determines the traffic flow based on the fluctuating resource consumption, it decides to scale out or scale in the Citrix ADC instances dynamically.
 Thus, it provides you the flexibility to maintain the correct number of Citrix ADC instances.